-Hulky security guards loomed, sentinels more visible under the shadow of a government shutdown which accounted for the absence of tourists and employees.
+Hulky security guards loomed, sentinels more visible than tourists under the shadow of a government shutdown which also accounted for the absence of many employees.

 Still, our access wasn’t without its rules.
 We had to throw out our bottles of water as we went through security; yes, the security guard said, even if mine was sealed.

 Cantor’s interview was five hours before Tracy would meet with President Obama, providing a balance of sorts by questioning two polarizing men within the government.

 The political divide in our nation shows no more clearly than at this time of great strain, when it’s easy to feel that questions and answers are so often anchored in partisanship and not solution.
 The entire transcript of Tracy’s interview with Cantor can be read here.

 When you’re reporting from the road you wind up in a lot of MacGyver situations.
 At one point in the day I remember seeing Tracy with her curling iron plugged into an available outlet, located beside a water fountain in the White House press briefing room.

 We weren’t expected at the White House for another hour after Cantor’s interview, so we set up shop in a paid parking space and Tim Hawkins, our chief photographer, had to “feed” video back to the station.
 We use something called a Teradek that can stream video over an internet or cellular connection, which is recorded into the main system as it streams back.

 At one point I looked back and saw his square black case open, with various transmitters and wires peeping through, and then quickly wrenched my neck around in all directions to see if anyone looked alarmed.
 After all, we just had to throw away sealed bottles of water to get into a building.